“There is no such thing as vegan alcohol” a friend said to me when I was first transitioning to veganism.

 I had only been vegan for a few weeks at the time after being a vegetarian for about a year.
 Was this true?
 Could vegans not drink alcohol?
 Can you not buy vegan alcohol?
 Is beer vegan?
 Beer is made mainly of grains and wine from grapes – these are vegan products.

-What makes alcohol not vegan?!
+So, what makes alcohol not vegan?!

 Can Vegans Drink Alcohol?
 Is There Vegan Alcohol?